 On my quest to visit some new islands in Thailand, I ended up at Ko Phayam; an island in the Andaman Sea in Ranong province, close to Myanmar.
 The most distinguishing feature of the island is that it is car-free.
 Apart from some tractors, the only motorised transport is motorbikes.

 The island has a network of concrete roads that support bike traffic but it is otherwise underdeveloped.
-Power is not 24 hours at some places, there are no ATM’s, and the internet is patchy.
+Power is not 24 hours in some places, there are no ATMs, and the internet is patchy.
 That sounds like a nightmare for this digital nomad, yet I enjoyed my stay here.

 If you come here looking for the creature comforts that the more popular islands offer (like Koh Samui) then you will be disappointed.
 I went knowing that I would not get any work done and that I would be roughing it a little, and I had a relaxing time.

 I stayed near Ao Yai (Long Beach) which is the most popular beach on the island.
 The water isn’t crystal-clear but it wasn’t as bad as I have read about.
 The sand is nice to walk on and for the most popular beach it isn’t that busy.

 I also enjoyed the beach during low tide when the water recedes to reveal thousands of crabs holes and their perfectly-formed balls of sand they create.

 Ao Yai faces west so it is the ideal sunset beach.

 I have heard Ko Phayam being described as “like Pai, with a beach”.
 Pai is the hippy haven near Chiang Mai where there is no beach.
 With no cars on the island, there hasn’t been rampant development as seen in other Thai islands, which has made it an ideal hippy enclave.